amitghoshanto/amitghoshanto/README.md

 - 📫 How to reach me?
 My website [www.amitghoshanto.com](http://www.amitghoshanto.com)

 ## Bio
-My name is Amit Ghosh Anto.
 I am an entrepreneur and the founder of "THE TOLET," a house rental website that I established in 2016.
 "THE TOLET" is dedicated to solving rental problems for families, bachelors, offices, hostels, sublets, and messes across Bangladesh.
 Our mission is to build a Digital Bangladesh by providing a proper system for house rental solutions in a digital way, eliminating the need for brokers.

 ## Work Experience
 ### Founder & CEO, The Tolet (Dec 2016 - Present)